carmenbianca/report-liferay/plan.md

 TODO: This is informed by the REUSE project of the Free Software Foundation Europe (TODO: Fix citing).

+Optional goal: Same header for open source and corporate thingamajig.

+### Automatically check licensing of all inbound third-party code, and flag Legal if a problem is detected

+All code that enters the project must have its licensing checked.
+More often than not, it will be a contribution authored by an employee, which means that the \gls{inbound} licensing is not a concern.
+If the employee commits code that was authored by somebody else, however, the licensing must be double-checked.

+The method of implementation is not yet certain, and will require research.
+Preliminary research suggests that the code could be verified against a "plagiarism checker" and a decision tree.
+The complexity of such a plagiarism checker is much greater, however, because not only must one check for duplicity, but also for the licensing of the original code.
+The decision tree is as complex as the licensing policy that informs it.

+Therefore, it would be fair to split this sub-goal up into a few more sub-goals:

+#### Automatically check whether inbound code is first-party or third-party

+TODO

+#### Automatically check the licensing of inbound third-party code

+TODO

+#### Verify whether the licensing of inbound third-party code is compatible

+TODO

+#### Flag Legal if a problem is detected

+TODO

+### Produce a bill of materials that covers all outbound licensing

+TODO: Are we doing this?

 # Research

 # Project activities